dv1x3r/data-notes/readme.md

 ### Variables

--*Variable** is a property with varying value.
+**Variable** is a property with varying value.
 Can be divided into two categories:

 - **Quantitative variable**: describes *how much there is of something*
   - We **can** tell the *size* or *direction* of the difference